An Algorithm for the Assignment Game Beyond Additive Valuations: The Algorithmic Framework

-We give an example of a marginal demand graph and of a MAT in Figure~\ref{fig:MDG_MAT}.

 \begin{remark} MATs are a common structure seen in bipartite matching problems.
-It is a standard result that whenever a vertex (i.e. a unit-buyer) is not matched, a MAT exists and can be found efficiently using a process similar to a breadth-first search, which we leverage in Algorithm \ref{alg:mat} and prove in Lemma \ref{lem:existmat}. \end{remark}
+It is a standard result that whenever a vertex (i.e. a unit-buyer) is not matched, a MAT exists and can be found using a process similar to breadth-first search (see, e.g., \cite{schrijver2003combinatorial}), which we prove in Lemma~\ref{lem:existmat}.
+Conversely, the existence of a MAT also implies the existence of an unmatched unit-buyer by definition.
+We leverage these facts in Algorithm \ref{alg:mat}. \end{remark}

 Note that given the existence of dummy items, every competitive equilibrium can be expanded into a competitive equilibrium such that all unit-buyers are matched, by matching any unmatched unit-buyers to dummy items.
-This expansion does not change the utility of any buyer, so each buyer retains a demanded set at the current prices.
-We can show that the absence of a MAT serves as a certificate of a competitive equilibrium.
+We can then show that the absence of a MAT serves as a certificate of a competitive equilibrium.
+The proof is deferred to Appendix \ref{sec:proofs:ce_cert}.

-\begin{lemma}[MATs and competitive equilibrium] Let $(\nu, p)$ be a feasible and partially stable outcome.
-Then, $(\nu, p)$ is a competitive equilibrium if and only if there does not exist a MAT in $D(\nu, p)$. \end{lemma}
+\begin{lemma}[MATs and competitive equilibrium] Let $(\tau, p)$ be a feasible and partially stable outcome.
+Then, $(\tau, p)$ is a competitive equilibrium where all unit-buyers are matched if and only if there does not exist a MAT in $D(\tau, p)$. \end{lemma}

-We defer the proof of this result to Appendix \ref{sec:proofs:ce_cert}.
-Since we know that a MAT exists if and only if an unmatched unit-buyer exists, this result shows that if we can match every unit-buyer while maintaining partial stability, we will arrive at a competitive equilibrium.
+Since a MAT exists if and only if an unmatched unit-buyer exists, Lemma~\ref{lem:smo_core_cm} shows that if we can match every unit-buyer while maintaining partial stability, we have a competitive equilibrium.